cba023/alaya-devdocs/docs/源码安装Alaya.md

-This document is intended for users with the ability to compile source code on the PlatON blockchain.
+This document is intended for users with the ability to compile source code on the Alaya blockchain.

-- PlatON supports source code compilation and installation under Windows and Ubuntu.
+- Alaya supports source code compilation and installation under Windows and Ubuntu.

 ## Windows source code compilation